thanoskoutr/DSL-Info-Bot/README.md

 Maximum Python version tested: `Python 3.8.5`

 ### Download Web-Driver for Selenium
 Selenium requires a driver to interface with the chosen browser.
-For this project the Chrome driver is used in *headless* mode in order to not require a GUI.
+For this project the Chrome and Firefox driver is supported, used in *headless* mode in order to not require a GUI.

 #### Install Chromium
 In order to use the chromium driver, chromium or chrome needs to be installed.
 If you have already a chrome installation in your system, there is nothing to be done.
 Else, install a chrome version.